 - Build a shared vision for the future

-Tina Charles and Jill Wiltshire both have a considered and structured approach to relationships based on the Gottman Method.
-One of the advantages of this method is that it enables a couple to disengage from conflict and look at how they can constructively learn new skills and take a different approach.
+Dr Julee La Mott and Jill Wiltshire utilise a research-based, structured approach to couples counselling derived from the Gottman Method.
+Some of the advantages of this method are that it enables a couple to disengage from conflict, look at how they can constructively learn new skills and take a different approach to future conflicts.

 Gottman offers a structured and comprehensive review of your relationship and provides a framework for change.
 You will be expected to book a 1.5 hour appointment with your partner, complete an assessment, both see the psychologist individually for an hour and then have another joint appointment.
 Then you take it from there.
 If you or your partner are uncertain about the need for this approach, you can do relationship counselling just one hour at at time making an appointment with one of our psychologists.

 The following psychologists offer couples counselling at Rose Park Psychology: